fosrl/docs/packages/docusaurus/docs/01-overview.md

 Built by Owen & Milo Schwartz

-"Pangolin" icon used as a initial logo is by Coret Steyn from [Noun Project](https://thenounproject.com/icon/pangolin-1798092/).
+"Pangolin" icon used as an initial logo is by Coret Steyn from [Noun Project](https://thenounproject.com/icon/pangolin-1798092/).

 All of our fossorial animal names come from the good people at [animalia.bio](https://animalia.bio).
 They kindly donated their curated list of [fossorial animals](https://animalia.bio/fossorial-animals) found on their website and provided permission to use their images.